Risk of no-deal Brexit 'very real,' says EU Commission head Juncker | DW | 18.09.2019

 Juncker also told the parliament, "A no-deal Brexit might be the choice of the UK, but it will never be ours."

-The head of the Federation of German Industries, Joachim Lang, also announced on Wednesday that extending the deadline would cause German businesses "unnecessary expenditures."
+This comes on the same day that the head of the Federation of German Industries, Joachim Lang, announced that extending the deadline would cause German businesses "unnecessary expenditures."

 'No emotional attachment' to the backstop